-- 3. This is the procedure students should use to inform the Board of Examiners of any circumstances that are outside of their control and have affected their academic performance.
+3. This is the procedure students should use to inform the Board of Examiners of any circumstances that are outside of their control and have affected their academic performance.
 This procedure can also be used to if there is an explanation for any unauthorised absences.
 All Extenuating Circumstances forms must be submitted by the deadline specified by East 15.
 Students should note that the East 15 deadline may differ from the general University deadline that is published on the website.
-Students are strongly advised to submit documentation/medical evidence to support any claim of extenuating circumstances.
-Guidance on submitting extenuating circumstances and deadlines can be found on the University's website: http://www.essex.ac.uk/students/exams-and-coursework/ext-circ.aspx - 4.
-The University of Essex has a Late Submission of Coursework procedure which can be accessed via the University's website (http://www.essex.ac.uk/students/exams-and-coursework/late-submission.aspx).
-East 15 has an Extenuating Lateness Committee consisting of the Director / Deputy Director and the relevant Heads of Course/Skills.
-It will consider claims of extenuating circumstances related to the request to submit written coursework after the deadline.
+Students are strongly advised to submit documentation/medical evidence to support any claim of Extenuating Circumstances.
+Guidance on submitting Extenuating Circumstances and deadlines can be found on the University's website.

+4. The University of Essex has a Late Submission of Coursework procedure which can be accessed via the University's website.
+East 15 has an Extenuating Lateness Committee consisting of the Deputy Director and the relevant Heads of Course/Skills.
+It will consider claims of Extenuating Circumstances related to the request to submit written coursework after the deadline.